Isutzu/OnTime/README.md

 - [x] Adding seconds to CountDownTimer
 - [ ] Implementation of material design
 - [ ] Adding a shortcut to the tiles bar for a quick access
+- [ ] Fixing the TimePickerDialog wrong theme on Nougat (see resource section)

 - [x] Improving user interface and user experience by using only one button instead of   two(start/stop)